-Soon, his brother was also released, and the two soon hooked up with Richard “Rattlesnake Dick” Barter, who had formed a gang that “worked” the Sierra foothills, relieving muleskinners of their loads of gold coming from Nevada City, California.
-In 1856, when Barter learned from a drunken mining engineer that a large gold shipment was going to be sent down Trinity Mountain from the Yreka and Klamath River Mines, he sent George Skinner and three others to intercept the shipment.
-The four bandits were extremely successful, stopping the mule train outside of Nevada City and demanding the gold at gunpoint.
+Soon, his brother was also released.
+The two soon hooked up with Richard “Rattlesnake Dick” Barter, who had formed a gang that “worked” the Sierra foothills, relieving muleskinners of their loads of gold coming from Nevada City, California.
+In 1856, when Barter learned from a drunken mining engineer that a large gold shipment would be sent down Trinity Mountain from the Yreka and Klamath River Mines, he sent George Skinner and three others to intercept the shipment.
+The four bandits successfully stopped the mule train outside Nevada City and demanded the gold at gunpoint.
 Meekly, the bullion was turned over without a shot being fired.

 In the meantime, Rattlesnake Dick and Cy Skinner weren’t at the rendezvous point in Folsom, as they had just been jailed for stealing mules.
 When they were released, Barter immediately sought out George Skinner to obtain his share of the gold shipment, only to find that Skinner had been killed.
 Cy Skinner and Dick Barter then spent the next several weeks trying to find the buried gold before they finally gave up.
 To this day, the lost gold has never been found.

 Both men soon went back to robbing stagecoaches, but their luck ran out on July 11, 1859, when the pair were trapped in a mountain pass by Sheriff J. Boggs.
 When the outlaws resisted, Boggs shot Rattlesnake Dick, killing him instantly, and Skinner was wounded.
 However, he would live to be once again sent to San Quentin.
 There, he made the acquaintance of Henry Plummer, who was serving time for second-degree murder.
 The two would become friends and would later “hook up” again in Idaho.